 Here at Campbell Appliance Heating and Air, Inc., we offer gas, electric, and tankless water heaters in Temple, Georgetown, Round Rock, Killeen, and Waco, Texas.
 There are pros and cons to all different types, it is about picking which one is right for you.
 There are no cookie cutter systems that work for every family or every home, because everyone's needs are different.
 One of our trained technicians can sit down with you and help you find the right unit for you depending on your budget, household size, families needs, and more.

 If you are ready to get a new water heater, we are the right choice for the company to do it.
-We've got information about the different types of water heaters below so take some time and learn the benefits of each model and feel free to contact us with any questions or concerns you may have.
+We have information about the different types of water heaters below; so take some time and learn the benefits of each model.
+Feel free to contact us with any questions or concerns you may have.
 Please fill out the form below or follow this link to contact us today.

 Gas Water Heater

 In a natural gas or propane powered water heater, cold water is fed into the tank through a dip tube at the bottom of the tank.
 The cold water stays at the bottom being heated by the burner under the tank, and as it is heated the hot water rises.
 As you use the hot water stored in the tank, more is then fed into it to start the cycle over again.

 Benefits - lower operating costs, higher efficiency, quicker recovery rates, more accurate temperature adjustment, reduced risk of power problems, wider selection of sizes, installation, and venting options

 In an electric water heater, electricity is used to heat the water inside the tank.
 There is a lower and an upper thermostat to detect the temperature of the water, which tell the unit to kick on when needed to heat the water to the temperature set by the homeowner, usually with a small dial outside the unit.
 As you use the water, the tank then fills with more cold water to be heated.
 This time is called the recovery.